 With a Timney trigger, I have had the weight change over the break in period.
 This has not been true with the TriggerTech Primary.
 Over 500 rounds through the rifle so far with zero malfunctions and every shot as crisp and clean as the first.

-Even with their Primary model, I have heard nothing but “wow” from my range buddies.
+Even with their budget-minded Primary model, I have heard nothing but “wow” from my range buddies.
 I have tried several times to get a malfunction on an empty chamber and the safety mechanism with these triggers just works.

 Installing this trigger was a breeze.
 The install took less than 15 minutes with nothing but a hammer, my punches, and an Allen wrench for adjustments.
-I pulled the two pins holding in the factory trigger and left one pin partially in to hold the bolt stop and spring in place.
+I knocked out the two pins holding in the factory trigger and left one pin partially in to hold the bolt stop and spring in place.

 Some stocks are designed for PRS matches, others are designed for hunting.
 Some are simply made to look pretty.
 You may want something with a rail that you can add weights to, or the lightest carbon fiber has to offer.
-Whatever your purpose, there are plenty of aftermarket options for the Remington 700 platform.
+Whatever your purpose, there are plenty of aftermarket stock options for the Remington 700 platform.

 The v-style aluminum bedding block makes sure the action is planted firmly, with no need for a glass bedding job.
 There is plenty of room for an aftermarket recoil lug as well, but the factory lug sits firmly against the bedding block.

 The TriggerTech trigger dropped right in with no clearance issues.
-There is a spot for a QD cup, but I went with just putting my sling in the slot on the side of the butt-stock.
+There is a spot for a QD cup, but I went with just putting my sling in the slot on the side of the butt-stock

 A screw on the butt-stock releases the pad so you can add or remove spacers to fit your length of pull.
 After removing the butt-stock, you’re also able to swap out the cheek riser to the height of your liking.
 There is a tab on the riser locking it into the butt, so you don’t have to worry about that falling out when you’re walking through the woods.